wileebgd/apex-vue-js/README.md

 ## References

-The source code of the Vue application in provided within...
+The source code of the Vue application in provided in the "source" subfolder of this repository.

 ## Credits